Quantum-proof randomness extractors via operator space theory: Overview of results

 \subsubsection{Applications}

 It is known that condensers are closely related to graph-theoretic problems~\cite{Umans07}, and here we make exactly such a connection (that is different from previously studied connections).
 Using the bounded norm characterization in Proposition~\ref{prop:cond-to-norm}, we can show that evaluating the performance of a condenser corresponds to an instance of a well studied combinatorial problem, called bipartite densest subgraph.
 For this we think of condensers as bipartite graphs $G=(N,M,V\subset N \times M,D)$ with left index set $N$, right index set $M$, edge set $V$ having left degree $D$, and neighbor function $\Gamma: N \times D \to M$.
+(Note the slight abuse in notation that we use throughout the paper: $N$, $M$ and $D$ refer both to sets and to their sizes.)
 The identification with the usual definition of condensers $\cond=\{f_{s}\}_{s\in D}$ is just by setting

 for every value of the seed $s\in D$.

 \begin{restatable}{proposition}{bipartitegraph} Let $\cond=\{f_{s}\}_{s\in D}$, $[\cond]$ as defined in~\eqref{eq:cond_map}, $G=(N,M,V,D)$ be the bipartite graph as defined in~\eqref{eq:neighbor_graph}, and $\mathrm{Dense}(G,2^{k},2^{k'})$ be the optimal value of the quadratic program